roblburris/image-ml/README.md

 * Use descriptive variable names/function names
 * Add a comment before each function describing its behavior, arguments it accepts, and what it returns (if anything)

-If you need a style guide to reference, we recommend Airbnb's React/JSX style guide (<https://airbnb.io/javascript/react/>) and Google's JavaScript style guide (<https://google.github.io/styleguide/jsguide.html>) but again note that you **do NOT** need to follow this.
+If you need a style guide to reference, we recommend Airbnb's React/JSX style guide (<https://airbnb.io/javascript/react/>) and Google's JavaScript style guide (<https://google.github.io/styleguide/jsguide.html>) but again note that you **do NOT** need to follow either of these.